bonomani/devmon/docs/TEMPLATES.md

 - The first field: The OID for which the threshold is applied
 - The second field: The color assigned if the threshold is met
 - The third field: contains threshold values
-  - Cannot use OIDs (this is feature request, vote for it!)
+  - Cannot currently use OIDs (this is a feature request, please vote for it!)"
 - The fourth field: is the threshold message, that is a string that can contains OIDs, enclosed in {}
   - If the message contains an OID of type 'repeater': They have to share indexes with the first field
   - And the message can also contain an OID of type 'non-repeater'